Cardiovascular disease: Prevention

 Most guidelines recommend combining preventive strategies.
 There is some evidence that interventions aiming to reduce more than one cardiovascular risk factor may have beneficial effects on blood pressure, body mass index and waist circumference; however, evidence was limited and the authors were unable to draw firm conclusions on the effects on cardiovascular events and mortality.

 There is additional evidence to suggest that providing people with a cardiovascular disease risk score may reduce risk factors by a small amount compared to usual care.
 However, there was some uncertainty as to whether providing these scores had any effect on cardiovascular disease events.
 It is unclear whether or not dental care in those with periodontitis affects their risk of cardiovascular disease.
+According to a 2021 WHO study, working 55+ hours a week raises the risk of stroke by 35% and the risk of dying from heart conditions by 17%, when compared to a 35–40 hours week.

+Psychological prevention

+Decrease psychosocial stress.
+This measure may be complicated by imprecise definitions of what constitute psychosocial interventions.
+Mental stress–induced myocardial ischemia is associated with an increased risk of heart problems in those with previous heart disease.
+Severe emotional and physical stress leads to a form of heart dysfunction known as Takotsubo syndrome in some people.
+Specific relaxation therapies are of unclear benefit.
+Decreasing psychological stress can be accomplished by receiving access to services and support, recognizing signs and symptoms of mental health disorders, awareness of family history, and understanding which mental health disorders increase the risk of cardiovascular disease.
+Psychosocial intervention programs have been shown to improve risk of developing cardiovascular disease in the high-risk population.

 Diet

 A diet high in fruits and vegetables decreases the risk of cardiovascular disease and death.

 A 2021 review found that plant-based diets can provide a risk reduction for CVD if a healthy plant-based diet is consumed.
 Unhealthy plant-based diets do not provide benefits over diets including meat.
 A similar meta-analysis and systematic review also looked into dietary patterns and found "that diets lower in animal foods and unhealthy plant foods, and higher in healthy plant foods are beneficial for CVD prevention".
 A 2018 meta-analysis of observational studies concluded that "In most countries, a vegan diet is associated with a more favourable cardio-metabolic profile compared to an omnivorous diet."

 Evidence suggests that the Mediterranean diet may improve cardiovascular outcomes.
 There is also evidence that a Mediterranean diet may be more effective than a low-fat diet in bringing about long-term changes to cardiovascular risk factors (e.g., lower cholesterol level and blood pressure).